leanprover-community/mathlib-nursery/README.md

 * You want to share your code with a wider audience (e.g. to get feedback before submission to `mathlib`).

-If any of these apply, you've come to the right place!
+If any of these apply, you've come to the right place.

 **What are the requirements<sup>[1](#footnote1)</sup> for contribution?**